 The Energy Performance Certificate system became operative in 2010.
-It was made obligatory for all new residences finished after the 1st of July 2010, and all older residences, sold or rented out, were to have an Energy Performance Certificate.
-Enova, entity owned by the Norwegian Ministry of Climate and Environment, is now responsible for operation and development of the Energy Performance Certificate system (EPC).
-The system is under revision and public consultation of new regulations is expected in 2021.
-Changes may include new limit values and calculation methods.
+It was made obligatory for all new residences finished after the 1st of July 2010, and all older residences - sold or rented out - were to have an Energy Performance Certificate.
+Enova - entity owned by the Norwegian Ministry of Climate and Environment - is now responsible for operation and development of the Energy Performance Certificate system (EPC).
+The system is under revision and changes may include new limit values and calculation methods.

-The whole database is available for statistical purposes and an investigation shows that, comparing the number of certificates with actual buildings in the building stock from Statistics Norway, coverage of individual dwellings is less than 50%.
+The whole database is available for statistical purposes and an investigation shows that, comparing the number of certificates with actual buildings in the building stock from Statistics Norway, coverage of individual dwellings is about 50%.
 This is based on raw data, even before the database has been cleaned of double entries and test entries.
 Low coverage influences the basis for establishing a base line and eligibility criteria.
 Low coverage reduces the pool volume of which a bank may identify objects in their portfolio.